3mdeb/news-and-ideas/_posts/2018-03-28-building-coreboot-on-minnowboard.md

 order to have coreboot working.
 First of all we need to provide up-to-date microcode and FSP (Firmware Support Package), which are not included in coreboot source tree and coreboot build system won't complain about it.
-Second thing is that Bay Trail has ME firmware on the same ROM as boot firmware so we have to make sure that we won't corrupt it because it would brick the platform.
+Second thing is that Bay Trail has TXE firmware on the same ROM as boot firmware so we have to make sure that we won't corrupt it because it would brick the platform.
 Except those we have standard procedure, we need to get a toolchain.

 Microcode
 ---------

-Newest microcode can be found on https://firmware.intel.com/projects/minnowboard-max We have to provide it because it's a condition for warranty for CPU.
+Newest microcode can be found on https://cloud.3mdeb.com/index.php/s/0z5R4zMp605s7WK/download We have to provide it because it's a condition for warranty for CPU.
 It is provided as Intel-syntax assembly file with microcode as though it was ordinary data: